cloudflare/cloudflare-docs/products/workers/src/content/cli-wrangler/commands.md

 <Definitions>

 - `key` <Type>string</Type> <PropMeta>required</PropMeta>
-  - A key’s name.
-The name may be at most 512 bytes.
+  - The key’s name.
+The name may be 512 bytes maximum.
 All printable, non-whitespace characters are valid.

 - `value` <Type>string</Type> <PropMeta>required</PropMeta>
-  - A UTF-8 encoded string to be stored, up to 10 MB in length.
+  - The UTF-8 encoded string to be stored, up to 10 MB in length.

 - `expiration` <Type>int</Type> <PropMeta>optional</PropMeta>
   - The time, measured in number of seconds since the UNIX epoch, at which the key should expire.

 - `expiration_ttl` <Type>int</Type> <PropMeta>optional</PropMeta>
-  - The number of seconds for which the key should be visible before it expires.
-At least 60.
+  - The number of seconds the document should exist before expiring.
+Must be at least `60` seconds.

 - `base64` <Type>bool</Type> <PropMeta>optional</PropMeta>
-  - Whether or not the server should base64 decode the value before storing it.
-Useful for writing values that wouldn’t otherwise be valid JSON strings, such as images.
+  - When true, the server will decode the value as base64 before storing it.
+This is useful for writing values that would otherwise be invalid JSON strings, such as images.
 Defaults to `false`.

 </Definitions>